How to make automatic buttonholes?

 Before starting, make sure you have everything you need within reach.

-• An automatic buttonhole foot adapted to the machine
+• An automatic buttonhole foot suitable for the machine

 • A needle suited to the material being sewn

-The fabric must be stabilized to prevent the buttonhole from deforming during sewing.
+The fabric must be stabilized to prevent the buttonhole from distorting during sewing.
 Interfacing is almost always essential, even on relatively thick fabrics.

 Complete tutorial: how to make automatic buttonholes step by step

-This part forms the heart of the tutorial.
+This section is the heart of the tutorial.
 It details two methods: the classic automatic buttonhole and the advanced buttonhole offered on some more advanced machines like the JUKI DX.
 The principle is the same, but the execution differs.

-The classic automatic buttonhole is available on many sewing machines.
-It is reliable, accessible, and ideal for beginners, even though it requires a bit more attention while sewing.
+The classic automatic buttonhole is found on many sewing machines.
+It is reliable, accessible, and ideal for beginners, even though it requires a bit more attention during sewing.

 Steps to make a classic automatic buttonhole: